bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 It's great that we have people experimenting on top of Lightning and that allows for that.
 I guess what it does also is it puts a spotlight on some of the shortcomings of Lightning.
 Seeing, like you said, people building fast because they can't do something on Lightning now, but they want to do it.
-So while there are privacy shortcomings of LNURL, it's a spotlight on what we need to do to help fix the protocol level with, for instance, both 12 point paths.
+So while there are privacy shortcomings of LNURL, it's a spotlight on what we need to do to help fix the protocol level with, for instance, BOLT 12 blind paths.

 ## Payment descriptions